cachemoi/TwistAnalyser/README.md

 RegInv checks if your helical features are register independent.

+A version of TwistAnalyser writted solely in Javascript/CSS/HTML can be found in the folder 'JSTwistAnalyser'

 You can find Jordi's paper here: http://www.sciencedirect.com/science/article/pii/S1047847710000389

 A website was built to interact with the script.
 You can find the website at http://maxbautzer.me/